mxshell/MXStatus/README.md

     python3 main.py
     ```

-Feel free to explore and contribute to the development of WorkstationStatus!
+Feel free to explore and contribute to the development of _MXStatus_!